rebelsky/sams-assorted-musings-reflections/staff-growth-2020-02-16.md

 interesting to track the five highest-paid employees who are not officers or "key employees" and see how it changes over the years.
 But that's a musing for another day [18].

 ---

+**_Postscript_** (added after initial release): A friend reminds me that some of the staff additions have come through specific gifts to the College or from grants and therefore affect the College's budget differently.

+---